AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/courses.md

 Quiz reports help in evaluating the performance of a learner post completion of a Learning program or course.

 Learning Manager currently facilitates learning in 13 interface languages and 32 content languages.
-Although, this option is learner-friendly and provides convenience in supporting our global learners, it is strenuous for Admins to fetch reports attempted in various locales.
+Although, this option is learner-friendly and provides convenience in supporting our global learners, it is strenuous for administrators to fetch reports attempted in various locales.

 Quiz reports, display data in different languages provided the course is being offered in multiple languages.
 Until now, reports generated by Admin displayed responses one below the other irrespective of the language in which the quiz was attempted. **For example**, If a user has taken a quiz in Dutch, Admin will only be able to view those quiz reports attempted by users in Dutch at a time.
 The Admin who has selected English as an interface language, was unable to view reports for all users at once irrespective of the locale attempted in.